 Abuse of Legal Stimulants

 One of the reasons that legal stimulants can be so dangerous is that it reduces appetite so dramatically that weight loss is often a side effect of Vyvanse abuse.
-The effect of not receiving proper nutrition is especially detrimental for the bodies of teens and young adults where the drug proliferates.
+The impact of not receiving proper nutrition is especially detrimental for the bodies of teens and young adults where the drug proliferates.
 Indications of prescription stimulant abuse include:

 - Increased talkativeness